 Too many Asians?
 Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) November, 2017

 Most selective high schools that cherry pick academic high achievers have a large percentage of Asian Australian students.
-This trend is most obvious in NSW, which has a disproportionately large number of selective schools and programs.
-And there’s now a heated public debate—are public schools for gifted and talented students becoming too ethnically segregated?
+Are public schools for gifted and talented students becoming too ethnically segregated?
 Sound Engineer: Marty Peralta; Supervising Producer: Claudia Taranto

 Late Life Sex, Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) December, 2016

-Most of us don’t like to associate old age with sexuality.
-After all, sexy is wrinkle free and dewy skinned, full of vigour, hard in the right places, perky in others.
-But this is a myth perpetrated by ageism.
-In fact, as we live longer and healthier, sexuality and intimacy may become more important to older people.
-This program was recognised by three media awards in 2017: OPSO (Older People Speak Out) Media Awards 2017, winner of Best Feature (metropolitan); United Nations Association of Australia Media Peace Awards 2017, Special Commendation, Promotion of Empowerment of Older People Category; MACA (Ministerial Advisory Council on Ageing NSW) Media Awards 2017
+This program was recognised by three awards: OPSO (Older People Speak Out) Media Awards 2017, winner of Best Feature (metropolitan); United Nations Association of Australia Media Peace Awards 2017, Special Commendation, Promotion of Empowerment of Older People Category; MACA (Ministerial Advisory Council on Ageing NSW) Media Awards 2017

 Sacred Bath, Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) May, 2016